 - swipe your hand in a spider’s direction

 In many cases, spider bites can be treated at home.
-Although every species of spider injects venom through their fangs to paralyze their prey, most spider venom is not strong enough to act as toxin in humans.
+Although every spider species injects venom through their fangs to paralyze their prey, most spider venom isn’t strong enough to act as a toxin in humans.

 Some spider venom is toxic to people, however, and can definitely be dangerous.
 In the United States, recluse and widow spiders pose the greatest threat.

-If you are bitten by a venomous spider and go into shock or are having trouble breathing, call 911 immediately.
+If you’re bitten by a venomous spider and go into shock or are having trouble breathing, call 911 or your local emergency services immediately.

-If you are bitten by a species of spider with less toxic venom, home remedies for spider bites can minimize pain and discomfort, and speed up healing.
+If you’re bitten by a species of spider with less toxic venom, home remedies for spider bites can minimize pain and discomfort, and speed up healing.

-For more severe spider bite reactions, you can use these same remedies after you have been medically treated, but be sure to talk to a doctor first.
+For more severe spider bite reactions, you can use these same remedies after you’ve been medically treated.

 Treatment for a nonvenomous spider bite